Your Employee (and family) Assistance Program

 - If your spouse or child accesses the services you will not know.
 To access services, your family members simply tell EAP that you work for Western University.

 You or a family member can contact LifeWorks by phone anytime at 1-844-880-9142.
 Identify yourself as a Western employee or, if a dependent is calling, they should identify you as a Western employee to access services.
+No online registration is required to access help by phone.

 You can also access supports, services and helpful information through the LifeWorks app or website.
+Registration is required

 - All eligible employees are sent an invitation via email to sign up for online access.
 The email has the subject: Join Western University on LifeWorks, and contains a personal invitation code.